- Navigate the complex system of negotiating and managing GSA and VA Schedules

 How will my employer benefit from the CSCM Program?

 I have more than 7+ years’ experience in Government Contracting, do I need to take Federal Contracting Basics?

 No, you may substitute this for another class.
 This is a frequently asked question.
 We strongly encourage everyone to take Federal Contracting Basics.
-We all like to think as we advance in our careers, we have learned everything needed from the basics.
+We all like to think that as we advance in our careers we have learned everything needed from the basics.
 But even seasoned acquisition professionals tell us this training is beneficial to them—especially given the dynamic and ever-changing nature of legislation and implementing regulations.
 Currency is critical in the acquisition profession.
 Participants who bypass the basics can find themselves in situations where they are not on par with their fellow participants which detracts from the training experience.
 The basics provide a great foundation on which to build a great acquisition professional.

 What is the cost?